-Will the euro, which has risen against the yen, continue its upward trend?
+Will the euro, which has risen against the yen, continue to climb?
 All eyes are on its direction.

 06.10.2025